dacap/ergoprog/README.md

   http://dacap.com.ar/programming/keyboard-layout/

-Then main change is the defun & sexp movement.
+The main change is the replacement of buffer/paragraph movement with defun/sexp movement.

 ## How to enable it?